SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-excel.md

 3. In the **Upload file** dialog, click **Upload file** to select the Excel spreadsheet you want to import.

 4. Browse to the required Excel spreadsheet and click **Open**.
-The data from the spreadsheet will be displayed in the table.
+The data from the spreadsheet is displayed in the table.

 > [!NOTE]
 > At this stage, companies/contacts from Excel have not yet been imported into the SuperOffice database.
 SuperOffice will only upload the company/contact list from the spreadsheet, so that you can specify the import settings.